In Depth: Record Local Government Debt Is Back in Policymakers’ Crosshairs

 Concerned about the potential risks to the financial system, the central authorities set about cleaning up the debt — making it more transparent and bringing hidden liabilities back onto local government balance sheets as explicit debt by lifting a long-standing ban on municipal bond sales.

 The NAO hasn’t released a full update to its 2013 report and there have been no official estimates of hidden local government debt since then, although in November 2018, the People’s Bank of China (PBOC) said in its annual Financial Stability Report (link in Chinese) that hidden debt in one unnamed province was 80% higher than its explicit debt by the end of 2017.
-The PBOC didn’t provide any updates in its 2019 and 2020 reports, although it stressed the importance of dealing with hidden
+The PBOC didn’t provide any updates in its 2019 and 2020 reports, although it stressed the importance of dealing with hidden debt.

-But some independent financial institutions have made their own estimates.
+But some financial institutions have made their own estimates.
 A report (link in Chinese) by Bank of China Ltd. in June said that the hidden debt of local governments likely amounted to 49.3 trillion yuan at the end of 2019, equivalent to nearly half of China’s GDP in 2019.
 S&P Global estimated off-balance-sheet debt at 30 trillion yuan to 40 trillion yuan, according to a report in October 2018.